osuripple/lets/README.md

 - `-g x` to recalculate PP for scores for `x` gamemode (0: std, 3: mania)
 - `-i x` to recalculate PP for score with `x` id
 - `-n x` to recalculate PP for scores submitted by user with `x` username
-For a full list of all the arguments supported by `tomegerry`, run `python3 tomegerry.py --help`
+For a full list of all the arguments supported by `tomejerry`, run `python3 tomejerry.py --help`

 ## License